-We’re celebrating 25 years of university status in 2017.
-During that time, we’ve made huge contributions to the communities of Chelmsford, Cambridge, Peterborough and the wider region.
+We’re celebrating 25 years of university status this year.
+During the past quarter-century, we’ve made huge contributions to the communities of Chelmsford, Cambridge, Peterborough and the wider region.
 Here are 25 highlights.

 In the last 25 years, more than 140,000 people have achieved a qualification from Anglia Ruskin.
 Our graduates are making a difference in sectors that are vital to our region’s economic success, such as digital technology, health and medical innovation, and the creative industries.